-This paper proposes a one-pass AKA procedure for next generation autonomous networks that reduces significantly the authentication overhead, compared to the multi-pass AKA procedure, without compromising the provided level of security.
-The proposed procedure first combines the initial and the second authentication steps by making a security key binding between them.
+This paper presents a one-pass AKA procedure for NGN that eliminates the repeated authentication steps without compromising the provided level of security.
+The presented procedure first combines the initial and the second authentication steps by making a security key binding between them.
 This binding eliminates the need for execution of EAP-AKA for registration in the 3G PLMN.
 In the sequel, it combines the second and the third authentication steps by making a security identity binding between them.
 The second binding eliminates the need for execution of IMS-AKA for registration in the IMS domain, resulting in less exchange of messages and authentication computations.
-Apart from reducing the authentication overhead, the proposed procedure consumes less 3G authentication vectors, compared to the multi-pass AKA procedure.
-The one-pass AKA procedure has minimal impact on the network infrastructure and functionality, and does not require any changes to the existing EAP-AKA, IKEv2 and SIP protocols.
-A communication cost analysis is provided that estimates the cost improvement of the onepass AKA over the multi-pass AKA procedure.
+Therefore, the security binding mechanism improves the performance of user authentication in NGN, since it includes less security operations and messages that are exchanged between the involved nodes, compared to the multi-pass AKA.
+An analytic study shows that the one-pass presents greater authentication cost improvement in cases that the mobile user has lengthy session time with short residence time in the service area of an access point.
+Apart from reducing the authentication overhead, the presented procedure consumes less 3G authentication vectors, compared to the multi-pass AKA.
+The one-pass AKA has minimal impact on the network infrastructure and functionality, and does not require any changes to the existing EAP-AKA, IKEv2 and SIP protocols.

 The rest of this paper is organized as follows.
 Section 2 briefly presents the specified multi-pass AKA procedure.
-Section 3 describes and analyses the proposed one-pass AKA procedure.
-Section 4 evaluates the proposed procedure by elaborating a communication cost analysis.
+Section 3 describes and analyses the one-pass AKA procedure.
+Section 4 evaluates the performance of the one-pass and compares it with the multi-pass AKA.
 Finally, section 5 contains the conclusions.

-2. BACKGROUND
+II.
+BACKGROUND

-2.1 Multi-pass AKA Procedure
+A. Multi-pass AKA procedure